12 Realistic Side Hustle Ideas You Can Get Started On Today!

 Blogging is hard work, and there is a steep learning curve when building and managing a good website.

-Signing up for hosting and downloading a theme is simple enough, but getting your plugins, details, and final product right can be a little off-putting if you are not tech-savvy.
+Signing up for hosting and downloading a theme is simple enough, but getting your plugins, details, and final product right can be off-putting if you are not tech-savvy.

-Once you are set up, you must learn to drive traffic to your site and monetize your blog.
+Once set up, you must learn to drive traffic to your site and monetize your blog.

 But if you are passionate about starting a blog, enjoy writing, and are willing to put in the hours and hard work, then success could be yours down the road.